Home » Holidays » Special Events » Christmas

 These ornaments also make terrific presents for family members and friends who will enjoy taking them home to hang them on their own trees.

-Enjoy the creative process and fine tune your fine motor skills at the same time.
+Enjoy the creative process and fine-tune your fine motor skills at the same time.
 We don’t know who will enjoy it more, you or the kids.

 Christmas Craft with Kids Wool Wrapped Christmas Ornaments (11)

 Want to add to your Christmas craft collection and skills?
 Check out these gorgeous handmade Christmas cards that kids can make too!
+You can print out your own Christmas tags here.

 Looking for more Christmas Brisbane fun?